madebyherzblut/keymaestro/README.md

 ## Scopes

-If you want to reuse the same shortcut for separate areas in your single page app, Keymaster supports switching between scopes.
+If you want to reuse the same shortcut for separate areas in your single page app, Keymaestro supports switching between scopes.
 Use the `key.setScope` method to set scope.

 ```javascript
 // define shortcuts with a scope